wicketbr/BandTogether/README.md

 The application is a self-contained .NET application and can be launched simply by double-clicking the BandTogether file in the Applications folder.
+The application is written in .NET 9 and was designed to target Macs with Apple silicon, but it should run on any Mac that supports .NET 9.

 By default the Mac application will place the application data in a BandTogether folder in the user's home directory.